 We will work hard to limit the impact of traffic and transport on local residents and businesses as much as possible during construction.
 The project is expected to temporarily give rise to additional traffic on the local road network.
 Installation of the cables may require partial or full road closures and road users may have to use alternative routes.
 We continue to consult closely with Wexford County Council and Pembrokeshire County Council to minimise these impacts, including through Traffic Assessments and the production of Traffic Management Plans.

 We will comply with the requirements of Wexford County Council and Pembrokeshire County Council with regard to reinstatement of the roads.

 Which organisations/bodies are you consulting with?

-During the development of the project we are consulting widely with a range of statutory consultees, NGOs and government bodies.
+During the development of the project, we have consulted widely with a range of statutory consultees, NGOs and government bodies.

-In Wales these include (but are not limited to):
+In Wales these have included (but not been limited to):